 Looking to relocate?
 MoveBudda lists Fort Collins, Colorado as the second most popular place to relocate.
 TDS, your internet service provider, offers speeds up to 600Mbps in the booming Colorado community of Fort Collins.

-It only makes sense that Colorado’s craft brewery capital is a bustling college town.
-Different festivals run year round, local music is everywhere, and because of its location at the foothills of the Rocky Mountains, there’s always something to do outside.
+It only makes sense that Colorado’s craft brewery capital is a town people want to live.
+Fort Collins has a variety of festivals running year round, local music is everywhere, and because of its location at the foothills of the Rocky Mountains, there’s always something to do outside.

-Colorado State University (CSU) is located in the TDS Cable community of Fort Collins, providing the perfect balance of academics and recreation to its students.
+Colorado State University (CSU) is located in Fort Collins, providing the perfect balance of academics and recreation to its students.
 It’s also home to the Annual Flower Trial Garden from May through October to educate students and residents alike on horticulture research.
 Thousands of flowers are planted each year and studied.
 The garden is open each day and is free to the public.